ht, whilbt tho others hal'ely average and a quarter pound:"

 80

-injuries, there should be no confusion i so we have
+that in describing to each other malformation orinjuries, there should be no confusion i so we have

-"روغن شترمرغ"
+روغن شترمرغ"

 1st.
 The first toe-joint j